 The fourth and final Constitutional Convention was authorized by an act of the Territorial Legislature and approved by Governor Medary on February 9, 1859.
 The convention assembled at Wyandotte, Kansas (Kansas City) on July 5, 1859, and was organized by electing James M. Winchell as president and John A. Martin as secretary.
 Thirty-five Republicans and seventeen Democrats were chosen to attend the convention.
-By this time the issue of slavery had pretty much been decided in the territory, but there were other controversial issues to decide, including the eastern boundary of the state, which is now part of Colorado.
+By this time, the issue of slavery had pretty much been decided in the territory.
+Still, there were other controversial issues to decide, including the eastern boundary of the state, which is now part of Colorado.
 Also discussed was the possibility of equal voting rights for Kansas women.

 Though this didn’t pass, women were given the right to participate in school district elections, to own property, and gave women equal rights in the “possession of their children.”
-The constitution stated that the legislature was to “provide for their equal rights in the possession of their children.”
-After working diligently for several weeks, the constitution was completed on July 29th.
+The constitution stated that the legislature was to “provide for their equal rights in possession of their children.”
+After working diligently for several weeks, the constitution was completed on July 29.

-All the Republican members except Thomas S. Wright of Nemaha County signed the document; however, none of the Democrats would sign, as they object to several key provisions.
-This created a bitter partisan contest in the subsequent campaign to ratify the constitution, but finally, on October 4, 1859, it ratified in a vote of the people by nearly a 2 to 1 margin.
-State officers were elected on December 6th, preparatory to admission into the Union, though more than a year would elapse before these officers were called upon to assume the duties of the positions to which they were elected.
+All the Republican members except Thomas S. Wright of Nemaha County signed the document; however, none of the Democrats would sign, as they objected to several key provisions.
+This created a bitter partisan contest in the subsequent campaign to ratify the constitution.
+Finally, on October 4, 1859, it was ratified in a vote of the people by nearly a 2 to 1 margin.
+State officers were elected on December 6, preparatory to admission into the Union.
+However, more than a year would elapse before these officers were called upon to assume the duties of the positions to which they were elected.